• Play the sound file

 When Barack Obama became President in 2009 he promised to empty out the detention camp and close it.
 His idea was to bring the prisoners to the U.S.A. and try them under U.S. law.
 Guantánamo Bay is not U.S. territory, so they can't be tried there.
 Congress didn't like the plan, though; so the prisoners we couldn't release — currently about sixty — are just stuck in limbo there.

 That's actually a back-off from his campaign rhetoric.
-Back in February he not only promised to keep the prison in business, he also said, quote, "we're gonna load it up with some bad dudes, believe me, we're gonna load it up."
+Back in February he not only promised to keep the prison in business, he also said, quote:

 You don't have to be a bleeding heart to be bothered about this.
 I personally wouldn't lose any sleep if the Guantánamo Bay prisoners were taken out and shot in batches, if someone could prove it was constitutional to do so.
 Nobody seems to think it is, though.
 Legal eagles seem to think the prisoners are entitled to some due process; but without bringing them to the mainland, which Congress won't allow, it's hard to see how.